elephant-xyz/Strategic-Memo/LLM-Docs/LLM.md

 # Document Access Guide

-Use the resources below as your knowledge base for the Economy Model, Token Economy Model, and White Paper Documentation broken down to smaller sections.
+Use the resources below as your knowledge base for the Economy Model and White Paper Documentation broken down to smaller sections.

 ---